Stalin's "Road to Nowhere", Yamalo-Nenets Autonomous Okrug, Russia

 Additional research projects

-Censorship of social media in China This project, with co-author Christopher Cairns, explores state-society relationships under authoritarianism through the lens of social media management in China.
-We used human- and computer-assisted coding techniques to analyze over 70,000 relevant Chinese social media posts during a high-profile air pollution controversy in 2012.
-We identify three main frames of air pollution that are used throughout the project: government blame or responsibility, human health concerns, and scientific information.
-The first paper from this project “Why Autocrats Sometimes Relax Censorship: Signaling Government Responsiveness on Chinese Social Media,” argues that authoritarians periodically relax control over information in order to signal government responsiveness to citizens’ legitimate demands (specifically, for greater information transparency) and curtail the risk of collective action risk or reputational harm.
+Censorship of social media in China This project, with co-author Christopher Cairns (Center for Naval Analyses), explores state-society relationships under authoritarianism through the lens of social media management in China.
+We use human- and computer-assisted coding techniques to analyze over 70,000 relevant Chinese social media posts during a high-profile air pollution controversy in 2012.
+The first paper from this project, “Why Autocrats Sometimes Relax Censorship: Signaling Government Responsiveness on Chinese Social Media” (which recently received a revise & resubmit), argues that authoritarians periodically relax control over information in order to signal government responsiveness to citizens’ legitimate demands (specifically, for greater information transparency) and curtail the risk of collective action risk.
 The second paper “Hazy Messaging: Framing Air Pollution on Chinese Social Media,” examines three types of primary non-state actors – grassroots environmental leaders, public figures, and branches of international ENGOs – to determine the main social media influencers and the frames that contributed to the online mobilization against air pollution in 2012.
-By comparing these three non-state actors and their main issue frames, we show how the state varies its response by actor and frame, relaxing control over some “issue entrepreneurs” and frames (human health and scientific information), while heavily censoring others who have a broader public following and more sensitive framing (government blame or responsibility).
 A final paper from the project, in its early stages, will examine the relationship between this online mass mobilization of public opinion and the role of civil society actors in the resulting changes in state policies regarding air pollution.